 With that being said, positive self-talk is so important.
-Saying positive words over to ourselves helps.
+Saying positive words to ourselves helps.
 What we say, I believe, correlates with how we feel.

 God knows your deepest desires.
 He knows when you are scared, happy, feel alone, or just plain sad.

 A little sidenote: A few years ago, my nephew was scared to get on a donkey.
 He became upset.
 I knelt down beside him and told him sometimes we have to ask God for a little more bravery.
 So, we prayed a little prayer, and my nephew got up on the donkey and had a blast.

 So friend, ask God for a little more bravery.

 Yes, forgive yourself when you don’t feel brave or fearless, even when the fear kicks in and causes you to be on the sidelines.
 When you are ready to get up, dust yourself off because there is another 20 seconds ahead for you to work on that bravery and to live fearlessly again.

 It’s a process.
 It didn’t just start for me that March day when I got into my car to leave the police station.
 I didn’t just feel brave and fearless.
 It takes time, prayer, and many sideline days.

 I’ll put that there again for you to read!